ElyasMo/Thesis_HC_CS/README.md

 ```
 To investigate the common co-expressed genes for each HS and CS genes in all four cancer cell lines a [Venn diagram visualisation tool](https://bioinfogp.cnb.csic.es/tools/venny/) was used.
 ![Fig 6](https://github.com/ElyasMo/Thesis_HC_CS/blob/main/Example.png)
 **Figure 6.
-An instance on how to find the common co-expressed genes with each HC and CS defined gene in all four cancer cell lines**
+An instance on how to find the common co-expressed genes with each HC and CS defined gene in all four cancer cell lines.
+Accordingly, 2 and 137 common co-expressed genes with AGRN, and B3GAT3 genes in all four cancer cell lines can be seen.**